getnamingo/registrar/README.md

 - **Discord**: Or chat with us on our [Discord](https://discord.gg/97R9VCrWgc) channel.

 - **GitHub Issues**: For bug reports or feature requests, please use the [Issues](https://github.com/getnamingo/registrar/issues) section of our GitHub repository.

-- **GitHub Discussions**: For general discussions, ideas, or to connect with our community, visit the [Discussion](https://github.com/getnamingo/registrar/discussions) page on our GitHub project.

 We appreciate your involvement and patience as Namingo continues to grow and adapt.